ranginui/ranginui.github.io/poems/innovation.md

 ## The Innovation Vampires
 *by Chris Cormack*

-They call themselves visionaries, founders, pioneers—\
+They call themselves visionaries, founders, pioneers\
 These buyers of others' blood, sweat, and years,\
 With daddy's emerald mines and family ties,\
 They purchase the truth, then promote their lies.